 This Tex Mex chicken and vegetable skillet is ready in just 30 minutes and a great way to use up all of those summer vegetables.
-It’s packed full of zucchini, yellow squash, sweet summer corn, bell peppers, seasoned chicken and topped with the just the right amount of spicy Cabot habanero cheddar cheese.
+It’s packed full of zucchini, yellow squash, sweet summer corn, bell peppers, seasoned chicken and topped with just the right amount of spicy Cabot habanero cheddar cheese.
 Serve alone or piled high on rice.
 Either way, it’s totally delicious!

 This post is sponsored by Cabot.
 All opinions and thoughts are 100% my own.

 As many of you know when I was growing up we had a HUGE summer garden.
 That thing was packed with pretty much all the summer vegetables you could imagine.

 By the end of summer our diet consisted of a A LOT of zucchini and summer squash.
 In fact, we would have so much squash that we would try to give it away to pretty much anyone who wanted some.